FIXTradingCommunity/fix-orchestra/README.md

 Orchestra version 1.0 Draft Standard was promoted to Technical Standard with minor enhancements and corrections on February 17, 2021.
 Version 1.6.10 of this project conforms to Orchestra version 1.0 Techncial Standard.

-### Version 1.0 Draft Standard

-Release candidate 5 was promoted to Draft Standard with minor enhancements and corrections on February 20, 2020.
-A draft standard must have at least two interoperable implementations in order to be promoted to a final Technical Standard.

-The XML schemas in the `repository` and `interfaces` modules are considered normative for the Orchestra standard.
-However, demonstration code in this project may be maintained and enhanced between versions of the standard.

 ## Normative Modules
 The following modules are **normative**.